 We consider a generalized multi-period energy storage dispatch model with a time-varying operating cost function $J_t(\cdot)$ over a time horizon of $t\in\mathcal{T} = \{1,2,\dotsc, T\}$.
 We introduce binary variables to enforce the SoC segment transition logic.
-The dispatch problem is formulated as
+We formulate the dispatch problem as

 \begin{remark}\emph{Binary variables in multi-period dispatch.} We employ binary variables $u_{t,s}$ to enforce the SoC segment transition logic because if we relax $u_{t,s}$, the SoC segment transition may not follow the correct charging or discharging order.
-For example, assume we have a two-segment SoC model.
-The model should always discharge the upper segment first and charge the lower segment first.
-Now assume the lower segment has a lower discharge cost and the battery is fully charged, then the optimization will discharge the lower SoC segment first due to the lower discharge cost, which is against the SoC transition logic.
-On the other hand, assume a two-segment empty battery where the upper segment has a cheaper discharge cost.
-In this case, the optimization will first charge the upper segment because it can discharge later at lower cost, which also violates the SoC transition logic.
-Therefore, in this generalized storage SoC segment model, we use binary variables to enforce the SoC transition logic. \end{remark}
+For example, assume we have a 2-segment SoC model.
+The model should always discharge the upper segment first or charge the lower segment first.
+Now assume the lower segment has a lower discharge cost and the battery is fully charged.
+The optimization will discharge the lower SoC segment first due to the lower discharge cost, which is against the SoC transition logic.
+On the other hand, assume a 2-segment empty battery where the upper segment has a cheaper discharge cost.
+In this case, the optimization will first charge the upper segment because it can discharge later at a lower cost, which also violates the SoC transition logic.
+Therefore, we use binary variables to enforce the SoC transition logic in this generalized storage SoC market segment model. \end{remark}

-\begin{remark}\emph{Linear storage model.} If the storage has constant parameters, i.e., a linear storage model, it is equivalent to a single-segment model in which $s\in\{1\}$. \end{remark}
+\begin{remark}\emph{SoC-independent storage model.} If the storage has constant parameters, i.e., a linear SoC independent storage model, it is equivalent to a 1-segment model in which $s\in\{1\}$. \end{remark}